upstash/degree-guru/README.md

 Finally, set the `OPENAI_API_KEY` environment variable to embed user queries and to generate a response.

 Once the environment variables are set, DegreeGuru is finally ready to wake up and share its wisdom with the whole world.
-Simply run to run DegreeGuru web application to interact with the chat bot:
+Simply run the following the start DegreeGuru web application:

 ```bash
 npm run dev
 ```

-The web application will tpyically be available at http://localhost:3000/, unless stated otherwise in the console where `npm run dev` was run.
+The web application will typically be available at http://localhost:3000/, unless stated otherwise in the console where `npm run dev` was run.

 The chat bot can be configured to work in two modes:
 - streaming mode: Response of the generative model is streamed to the web application as they are generated by the model.
 Interaction with the app is more fluid.